 General allocations of SDRs have to be based on a long-term global need to supplement existing reserve assets.
 Decisions on general allocations are made for successive basic periods of up to five years, although general SDR allocations have been made only three times.
 The first allocation was for a total amount of SDR 9.3 billion, distributed in 1970-72, and the second allocated SDR 12.1 billion, distributed in 1979-81.
 These two allocations resulted in cumulative SDR allocations of SDR 21.4 billion.
 To help mitigate the effects of the financial crisis, a third general SDR allocation of SDR 161.2 billion was made on August 28, 2009.

 Separately, the Fourth Amendment to the Articles of Agreement became effective August 10, 2009 and provided for a special one-time allocation of SDR 21.5 billion.
-The purpose of the Fourth Amendment was to enable all members of the IMF to participate in the SDR system on an equitable basis and correct for the fact that countries that joined the IMF after 1981—more than one fifth of the current IMF membership—never received an SDR allocation until 2009.
-The 2009 general and special SDR allocations together raised total cumulative SDR allocations to about SDR 204 billion.
+The purpose of the Fourth Amendment was to enable all members of the IMF to participate in the SDR system on an equitable basis and rectify the fact that countries that joined the IMF after 1981—more than one fifth of the current IMF membership—never received an SDR allocation until 2009.
+The 2009 general and special SDR allocations together raised total cumulative SDR allocations to SDR 204 billion.

 Buying and selling SDRs